Dominions 4: Thrones of Ascension: Combat

 There are hundreds of different units to recruit within the game, including archers, infantry, cavalry and mages.
 Troops can be recruited in all provinces and which types are often influenced by the terrain.
 For example, woodsmen and druids can be found in forest provinces, while aquatic fish-men can be found on coasts.
 In order to recruit nation-specific troops, the player has to construct a fortress in most cases, some units are restricted to the player capital province and powerful commanders and units take two turns to recruit.
 Mages require a laboratory to recruit, whilst priests need a temple.

 The battle results are calculated by the computer and can be viewed by the players at the beginning of the next turn, like a film, or the battle may be instantly calculated and a summary displayed to the player bearing the relevant numbers.
-The battles cannot be influenced once the calculations begin for the new turn, but players can set simple orders for their troops before the battle is calculated, assign formations to different squads, influence the units starting positions in the battlefield, allowing for very diverse tactics.
+The battles cannot be influenced once the calculations begin for the new turn, but players can set simple orders for their troops before the battle is calculated, assign formations to different squads, influence the units starting positions in the battlefield, allowing for diverse tactics.

 Magic

-There are eight paths of magic in the game; fire, water, air, earth, astral, death, nature and blood.
+There are eight paths of magic in the game: fire, water, air, earth, astral, death, nature and blood.
 Mages in Dominions 4 have one or more paths, with nations having distinct mages and therefore a different magical emphasis.
 Many spells or items require two paths to cast or forge, respectively, but none require more than two.